MrAsterisco/DateRangePicker/README.md

 # DateRangePicker
-DateRangePicker is a SwiftUI view that allows users to select a range of dates from a calendar in a given interval.
+DateRangePicker is a SwiftUI view that allows users to select a range of dates from a Gregorian calendar in a given interval.

+> DateRangePicker is not currently compatible with calendars other than the Gregorian calendar.
+If you need support for other calendars, please open an issue or a pull request.

 <img src="images/hero.png" width="275" /><img src="images/hero2.png" width="275" />